Copyright (c) 2017 World of Radio Ltd,

 All Rights Reserved.
 Reproduction strictly prohibited.

-In 2016 the UK copyright bodies the PPL and the PRS announced they would join forces to issue a combined copyight licence for the users of music, such as pubs and restaurants.
+The UK copyright bodies the PPL and the PRS announced they would join forces to issue a combined copyight licence for the users of music, such as pubs and restaurants.
 Under current laws, a separate licence must be obtained from each of the PRS and the PPL in order to allow performance of music in any licensed premises.

 New combined PPL & PRS licences